jknapka/mvca/src/tg/unter/README.txt

     she has already committed.
   - She does not see events that are already being fully-served by other volunteers, even if she would be available for them.
-  - She can click an event to confirm her ability to serve at the event.
+  - She can click a link in an event row to confirm her ability to serve at the event.
+  - She can click a different link to indicate that she will not be able to serve at the event (in which case she will not receive any further alerts for that particular event).

 ) ALERTS IN GENERAL:
   - Volunteers should receive alerts for events they may be